France takes U.S. to task over BNP Paribas fine

 Warning of possible consequences for the U.S.-European trade pact could be one way for Paris to try and influence the BNP outcome - any pact must be approved by its parliament and other national assemblies in the 28 members of the European Union.

+But even French analysts conceded Hollande was not going into the talks from a position of strength.

+"Obama must be quaking in his boots at the idea of meeting Hollande," Jean-Dominique Giuliani, head of the Robert Schuman Foundation think tank on European issues, said ironically.

-(Additional reporting by Emmanuel Jarry, Maya Nikolaeva, Aruna Viswanatha and Jeff Mason; Writing by Mark John and Andrew Callus; Editing by Will Waterman and Lisa Shumaker)
+(Additional reporting by Emmanuel Jarry and Maya Nikolaeva; Writing by Mark John and Andrew Callus; Editing by Will Waterman)